lm3nitro/Projects/Network Traffic Analysis/RITA/RITA v5.md

 # RITA

-RITA (Real Intelligence Threat Analytics), is a cybersecurity tool that helps organizations analyze and detect potential security threats in their networks.
+RITA(Real Intelligence Threat Analytics), is a cybersecurity tool that helps organizations analyze and detect potential security threats in their networks.
 It uses advanced algorithms to process data and identify unusual patterns or behaviors that could indicate a security breach or attack.

 ![Pasted image 20240914110553](https://github.com/user-attachments/assets/3c450f17-2b6d-4519-8afa-533061e903b0)

-Compatibility :
+Compatibility:

 ![Pasted image 20240914115025](https://github.com/user-attachments/assets/9e35e0f0-2fbf-43a9-b159-50c8388426d9)

 ### Scope:

-In this lab, I will be installing RITA and will be using it to anayze a pcap file containing suspicious network traffic.
+In this lab, I will be installing RITA and will be using it to analyze a pcap file containing suspicious network traffic.
 After RITA processes the pcap, I will be utilizing other tools such as Wireshark, VirusTotal, etc. to further analyze the malicious behavior.
 After completing this analysis, I will provide a summary of the findings, detailing the identified threats, their implications, and recommended actions for remediation.

 ### Tools and Technology:
-Ubuntu, Docker, Rita, Zeek, Virus Total, Wireshark, ans CyberChef
+Ubuntu, Docker, Rita, Zeek, Virus Total, Wireshark, and CyberChef

 ## Installation: